Resilience for Regular Path Queries: Towards a Complexity Classification: Additional Complexity Results

-\myparagraph{Additional NP-hard cases and open problems.} Already in the case of finite reduced languages, there are gaps remaining between the tractable cases (local languages, and languages covered by \cref{prp:rpn} or \cref{prp:submod}) and the hard cases (languages containing a word with a repeated letter, and four-legged languages) that we have identified so far.
-We show below that some of these unclassified languages are NP-hard by building specific gadgets:
+Already in the case of finite infix-free languages, there are gaps remaining between the tractable cases (local languages, and languages covered by \cref{prp:rpn}) and the hard cases (languages containing a word with a repeated letter, and four-legged languages) that we have identified so far.
+We show below that an unclassified languages is NP-hard by building a specific gadget: